AppLozic/Applozic-iOS-Chat-Samples/README.md

 Applozic iOS Chat and In-App Messaging Samples

-How to get the apploozic applicationKey ?
+#### How to get the apploozic applicationKey ?

--->Signup at https://www.applozic.com/ to get the applicationKey from dashboard
+Signup at https://www.applozic.com/ to get the applicationKey from dashboard

-How to change the applicationKey in sample projects ?
+#### How to change the applicationKey in sample projects ?

--- Need to go serach tab of of any of below Xcode project  and  need to find for **applozic-sample-app** and replace it with every  occurrence of string
+Need to go search tab of of any of below Xcode project  and find for reference of **applozic-sample-app** and replace it with every  occurrence of string

 **ApplozicCocoaPodDemo :** Sample app using Applozic cocoapods.